#

 The Practical Implementation of ABAC

-With NC Protect from archTIS, organizations can quickly implement ABAC to effectively manage data protection on-premise, files shared via email and apply control to content accessible in M365, SharePoint, OneDrive and other file shares.
+With NC Protect from archTIS, organizations can quickly implement ABAC to effectively manage data protection on-premise, files shared via email and apply control to content accessible in M365, SharePoint and other file shares.
 NC Protect applies and enforces dynamic, policy-driven access controls that leverage both user and data attributes to ensure your users and partners access, share and collaborate on sensitive and classified information — securely.

 NC Protect applies real-time ABAC-powered access, usage and protection policies to unstructured data.
 Whether the information is stored in a document or shared in a chat log, companies can enforce what a user can see when browsing or searching for files with dynamic access controls.
 When a user is granted access, it can be restricted to read-only versions using a secure application that also applies dynamic watermarks to identify the user and device used to open the file.
 A user may also be granted full control, but their activity is recorded in an audit trail that captures who accessed what, when and where, across the entire organization.